Understanding Violence

 Looking ahead

-As Education Manager at the Pat Cronin Foundation, I work daily with an incredible team to bring that future closer.
-We’re committed to creating safer communities for all, free from social violence, where everyone can thrive.
+As Education Manager at the Pat Cronin Foundation, I work every day with an incredible team to bring that future closer.
+We are committed to creating safer communities for all, free from social violence, where everyone can thrive.

 I work with schools to implement programs that teach emotional regulation, conflict resolution, and respect.
 I collaborate with sporting groups to promote positive behaviours, teamwork, and respect both on and off the field.

-These are the life skills that matter – they’re the skills that make the difference in how we navigate relationships and face challenges.
-We’re building a community where everyone understands the dangers of social violence, can handle conflict non-violently and respects one another.
+These are the life skills that matter – the skills that make the difference in how we navigate relationships and face challenges.
+We are building a community where everyone understands the dangers of social violence, can handle conflict non-violently and respects one another.

 The journey ahead may be challenging, but I’m more determined than ever to be part of the solution.
 Together, I believe we can make a difference – for our children, our families, our schools and communities, and for the future we want to create.